stellar/stellar-protocol/ecosystem/sep-direct-payment.md

 1. Once all needed information is provided and the receiving anchor is ready to complete this transaction, the `POST /send` call will return a `200` status along with information needed to complete the transaction over the stellar network.
 1. The sending anchor should collect the fiat from the sending client, and perform the specified stellar transaction to send the money to the receiving anchor.
 This is usually a path payment, but can be done with a regular payment as well, so long as the receiving anchor gets the token they expect.
 1. Once the stellar transaction is completed, the receiving anchor should deposit the money in the receivers bank account.
+1. If the receiver finds out during a bank deposit that some of the receivers information is incorrect, the transaction should be placed in the `pending_info_update` status so the sender can correct it.
 1. The sending anchor can query the status of this transaction via the [`/transaction`](#transaction) endpoint, and should communicate updates to the sending client as that progresses.
+If the status is `pending_info_update` it should request that info from the sending client and provide it to the receiving anchor via the [`/update`](#update) endpoint.
+1. Once the [`/transaction`](#transaction) endpoint returns a `completed` status the transaction has been completed.